How to Calculate Win Rate and Win More Deals

 To see if your win rate is improving, you need a consistent way to record your data.
 Keeping tabs on every signed contract versus every lead you contacted gets complex fast, especially across an entire team.
 While a spreadsheet can work when you’re small, using a CRM or an AI deal desk is a more scalable solution.
 Your system should help you track not just the final outcome, but also key details along the way.
 Make sure you’re logging why deals are lost, at what stage they drop off, and how different sales reps are performing.
 This information is gold for pinpointing where you can improve.

-Create Your Own Benchmarks
+Set Your Own Internal Benchmarks

 A win rate of 30% might be fantastic for one company and a red flag for another.
 Instead of getting hung up on industry averages, focus on creating your own benchmarks.
 The key is consistency.
 Decide whether you’ll calculate your win rate monthly, quarterly, or annually, and stick to it.
 This gives you a reliable baseline to measure your progress against.
 By tracking these numbers regularly, you can see how your efforts are paying off and spot any dips before they become major problems.
 This internal benchmark is your most important metric for growth.